survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You need to tell webpack how to deal with the assets that were set up.
 For this purpose, you have to develop a *webpack.config.js* file.
 Webpack and its development server are able to discover this file through a convention.

-To keep things convenient to maintain, you can use your first plugin:  [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) *html-webpack-plugin* is a will generate an *index.html* for the application and add a `script` tag to load our generated bundle.
+To keep things convenient to maintain, you can use your first plugin: [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin). `HtmlWebpackPlugin` generates an *index.html* for the application and adds a `script` tag to load the generated bundle.

 ```bash
 npm install html-webpack-plugin --save-dev